 As necessary, local agencies shall forward requested RITSA updates to the District TSM&O Program Engineers and CO TSM&O Program using the ITS Architecture Change Request Form (FDOT Form 750-040-04).
-Local agencies are also encouraged to participate in architecture stakeholder workshops to ensure their requested updates are included in periodic (every five years) RITSA updates.
+Local agencies are also encouraged to participate in architecture stakeholder workshops to ensure their requested updates are included in periodic RITSA updates.